mkhraijah/PowerModelsADA.jl/README.md

 ## Contributions

-Community-driven development and enhancement of PowerModelADA is welcomed and encouraged.
+Contributions and enhancements of PowerModelADA are welcomed and encouraged.
 Please feel free to fork this repository and share your contributions to the main branch with a pull request.

 ## Citation